RillingDev/rilling.dev/source/_posts/gender-diverse-forms.md

     - HTML
     - LGBTQIA+
     - Forms
+description: "Most forms tend to have limited options for specifying gender.
+This article discusses how we can avoid these issues."
 ---

 At some point in your life, you probably had to fill out a form that asked for your gender.
 Most forms